What is a home appraisal?

 How a home appraisal affects your mortgage loan amount

-The biggest impact on the loan amount happens when the appraisal comes back well below the sale price for a home.
-It's not likely that the lender will approve you for a mortgage amount significantly above the appraisal price.
+The biggest impact on the loan amount happens when the appraisal comes back well below the home’s sale price.
+It’s not likely that the lender will approve a prospective buyer for a mortgage amount significantly above the appraisal price.

 However, if it’s a home you really want, there are other options.
 Some buyers choose to pay more cash to make up the difference between the home’s value and the purchase price.
 There are also opportunities to get a second mortgage to cover the difference; it’s important to discuss this option with a financial advisor first.